cncf/demo/docs/drafts/writeup.md

 // Otherwise we will return an error.
 ```

-In this example the kubernetes masters and minions each have a security group, both security groups are tagged with "KubernetesCluster=<name>".
+In this example the kubernetes masters and minions each have a security group, both security groups are tagged with "KubernetesCluster=name".
 Removing the tags from the master security group resolves this problem as now the controller receives an expected response from the AWS API.
+It is easy to imagine many other scenarios where such conflicts might arise if the tag filtering is not consistent.

 ## Conclusion

 The most difficult bugs are the ones that occur far away from their origins.

 Even a slightly outdated version of the host OS can turn out to be insufficient.

 Picking the wrong storage backend can initially result in a functioning cluster.
 Nodes hang unpredictabily at some inderminent point down the line.
 Or not, depending how many disks you've started with.

 Incorrect networking configurations are not necessarily catastrophic right away.
 Connectivity problems can manifest sporadically and only grow dire after reboots.

 Warning messages can erroneously complain missing dependencies haven't been resolved when they in fact have.
 Minor releases of kubernetes can have undocumented changes and undocumented dependencies.

 Critical Add-ons might work until they hit a codepath that requires permissions blocked by selinux.

 And unforseen combinations of AWS resources can confuse the controller and prevent it from deploying things with silent errors.

 The permutations of host operating system kind and version, cloud providers and bare metal, minor and major versions of kubernetes and its dependencies, different types of overlay networks, and the state of resources allocated to the cluster result in a complex support metrix.

 Better smoke tests, e2e tests, and CI for all these combinations would likely catch many problems quicker.
 And most of all more and better documentation.